-Associate professor, at the department of Economic History, Uppsala University with a focus on changes in agriculture, buildings and consumption during the 18th and 19th centuries.
+Associate professor, at the department of Economic History, Uppsala University with a focus on changes in agriculture, buildings, consumption, finances and insurances during the 18th and 19th centuries.
 Special area: manorial economy and material culture.

 Key words: agriculture, household, working organization, buildings, landscape, estates, country houses, farms, economy, consumption, auctions, pawnbrokers, 17th century, 18th century, 19th century.